kazuho/maccha/README.md

 * `maccha-filter`: an AI agent that processes data and returns the result (can be used to filter data)
 * `maccha-ocr`: an OCR program that converts images to text
 * `maccha-windowcapture`: captures the active window and saves it as an image

+The chat agent understands that these commands are available.

 Switching between the Models
 ---